apache/openwhisk-release/docs/pick_up_source_code.md

 ```
   - **stage_url**: the field to specify the staging url, where to upload the artifacts.
   - **release_url**: the field to specify the Apache release directory url, where to finally release the artifacts.
-  - **version**: the key to define the release name, with both a major and a minor name.
+  - **versioning**: the key to define the release name, with both a version and a pre-release version name.
   - **RepoList**: the key to define the list of OpenWhisk projects to be released.
 Based on this key, we need to add other
   keys below with each of them matching each project name.
 For example, we define three projects in _RepoList_, so we
   have three other keys below to match each project.